 What To Do in the Garden in February

-As spring approaches, there are more ways to keep busy in the garden this month compared to January.
+As spring approaches, there are more ways to keep busy in the garden this month.

 What to Plant in February

-You can still plant bare-root fruit trees and grape vines through February but bare-root roses should be planted by mid-month.
+You can continue to plant bare-root fruit trees and grape vines through February, but bare-root roses should be planted by mid-month.

 Winter Water Schedule